-- 44. Nil if paid to a government or any other institution agreed upon between the two States.
+44. Nil if paid to a government or any other institution agreed upon between the two States.
 Prior to 1 April 2017, nil rate also applies if paid to a bank or financial institution.
-10% WHT rate applies in all other cases. - 45.
-The WHT rate of 5% applies if the beneficial owner of the dividends holds directly at least 25% of the capital of the company paying the dividends. - Nil applies if the beneficial owner (other than a partnership) holds directly at least 10% of the capital of the company paying the dividends.
+10% WHT rate applies in all other cases.

+- 45. The WHT rate of 5% applies if the beneficial owner of the dividends holds directly at least 25% of the capital of the company paying the dividends. - Nil applies if the beneficial owner (other than a partnership) holds directly at least 10% of the capital of the company paying the dividends.
 5% WHT rate applies for all other cases. - 47.
 A WHT rate of 15% applies to dividends paid out of income (including gains) derived directly or indirectly from immovable property by an investment vehicle which distributes most of its income annually and whose income from such immovable property is exempt from tax, except for cases where the beneficial owner of the dividend is a pension scheme established in Cyprus.
 Nil rate applies in all other cases. - 48.
-The treaty is effective as from 1 January 2020. - 49.
 A 0% WHT rate applies to payments of dividends if the recipient is a company (other than partnership) that directly or indirectly holds at least 25% of the capital of the payer company.
 5% WHT applies in all other cases. - 5% WHT rate applies on payments for the use of, or the right to use, industrial, commercial or scientific equipment.
-A WHT rate of 8% applies in all other cases. - 51.
-New protocol to the DTT with Ukraine is effective as from 1 January 2020. - 52.
+A WHT rate of 8% applies in all other cases. - 50.
+New protocol to the DTT with Ukraine is effective as from 1 January 2020. - 51.
 A WHT rate of 5% applies if the beneficial owner company (other than a partnership) holds directly at least 20% of the capital of the paying company and has invested at least EUR100.000 in the acquisition of shares or other rights in the paying company.
+A WHT rate of 10% applies in all other cases. - 52.
+A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 20% of the capital of the company paying the dividends throughout a 365 day period that includes the day of the payment of the dividend.
 A WHT rate of 10% applies in all other cases. - 53.
-A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 20% of the capital of the company paying the dividends throughout a 365 day period that includes the day of the payment of the dividend.
+A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 10% of the capital of the company paying the dividends.
+A WHT of 15% applies in all other cases.

+- 54. A WHT rate of 0% applies on interest if the beneficial owner is an insurance undertaking or a pension fund, or the Government of that Contracting State or a political subdivision or a local authority thereof, or the Central Bank of that Contracting State, or a bank.
+A WHT rate of 0% also applies on interest paid in respect of securities that are listed on a recognized stock exchange (government bonds, corporate bonds, Eurobonds).
+A WHT of 15% applies in all other cases. - 55.
+The treaty is effective as from 1 January 2023. - 56.
+A WHT rate of 5% applies if the beneficial owner is a company that holds directly at least 10% of the capital of the paying company.
 A WHT rate of 10% applies in all other cases.

-- 54. A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 10% of the capital of the company paying the dividends.
-A WHT of 15% applies in all other cases. - 55.
-A WHT rate of 0% applies on interest if the beneficial owner is an insurance undertaking or a pension fund, or the Government of that Contracting State or a political subdivision or a local authority thereof, or the Central Bank of that Contracting State, or a bank.
-A WHT rate of 0% also applies on interest paid in respect of securities that are listed on a recognized stock exchange (government bonds, corporate bonds, Eurobonds).
-A WHT of 15% applies in all other cases. - 56.
-A new treaty is effective as from 1 January 2021. - 57.
-The treaty is effective as from 1 January 2021.

-2022 Tax diary
+2023 Tax diary

-Please note that the deadlines stipulated below may be revised as part of Cyprus' economic response to covid-19.
+Please note that the deadlines stipulated below may be revised.
 Taxpayers are recommended to monitor developments.